-Your testes need no introduction — otherwise known as testicles, they are two oval-shaped organs located in your scrotum.
+Your testes need no introduction — otherwise known as testicles or balls, they are two oval-shaped organs located in your scrotum.

 Testes perform very significant roles in your reproductive system: they are responsible for the production of testosterone and are instrumental in the formation of sperm.

 Without testosterone, you wouldn’t be unable to achieve efficient erections.
 An erection is also often brought to an end with the discharge of sperm, making these two organs important for at least two roles in your sexual and reproductive health.

 But what happens if you lose both balls?
 How will your sexual activities be affected?
 Very importantly, will this impact erectile function?

 We'll be taking a closer look at the functions of your testes and the conditions which may require their removal.
 We'll also be examining the possibilities of achieving erections after losing one or both testicles.
 Then, we'll note treatment options where there are difficulties in realizing erections.